herbertli/Gravitational_Voronoi/README.md

 ```

 4. You will need to install an additional pip package, pyrebase: `pip install pyrebase`
-5. change componentDidMount in web/src/App.jsx to use the firebase subscriber, and run the react app:
+5. Run the app and select the firebase option:
 ```
 cd web/
 yarn start